vtex/styleguide/react/components/EXPERIMENTAL_Table/README.md

 - It receives only strings.
 - If you want to customize it with a component, you can use the `headerRender` prop.

+##### headerRender

+- Customize the render method of a single header column cell.
+- It receives a function that returns a node (react component).
+- The function has the following params: ({ headerData })
+- Default is render the value as a string.
+- If you have a custom cell component that has a click interaction and at the same time you use the onRowClick Table prop, you might stumble uppon the problem of both click actions being fired.
+We can work around that by doing a wrapper around cellRenderer to stop click event propagation.

 ##### cellRender

 - Customize the render method of a single column cell.
 - It receives a function that returns a node (react component).
 - The function has the following params: ({ cellData, rowData })
 - Default is render the value as a string.
 - If you have a custom cell component that has a click interaction and at the same time you use the onRowClick Table prop, you might stumble uppon the problem of both click actions being fired.
-We can work around that by doing a wrapper around cellRenderer to stop click event propagation, like so:
+We can work around that by doing a wrapper around cellRenderer to stop click event propagation.

+##### hidden

+- Defines if a columns is initially hidden or not.
+- ⚠️ You should use the `Columns` button of the toolbar to enable toggle columns visibility.

 #### State Hook